metaterminal/metaterminal.fyi/content/archive/time-war.md

 <p align=center><u><b>The nature of this manual</b></u></p>

 As much as we would like to be a cool secret time travel agency with a <i>How To</i> Guide To Time Travel, this is not one of those.
-This is, instead, a communally updated and edited document, which has been manually reviewed and disseminated by successive owners.[^3] Kind of like a Wikipedia page! [^4]
+This is, instead, a communally updated and edited document, which has been manually reviewed and disseminated by successive owners.<a class="footnote"><sup>3</sup><span>Hence, I assume, the changes in vocabulary level, tone, and pronoun usage.</span></a> Kind of like a Wikipedia page!<a class="footnote"><sup>4</sup><span>I don’t know what this means either.</span></a>

 Not accounting for duplicates and branches, you are the <b>23rd person</b> to receive a version of this manual.